scrapy-plugins/scrapy-playwright/README.md

     **Important!**

-    This meta key is entirely optional, it's NOT necessary for the page to load or for any asynchronous operation to be performed.
+    This meta key is entirely optional, it's NOT necessary for the page to load or for any asynchronous operation to be performed (specifically, it's NOT necessary for `PageMethod` objects to be applied).
 Use it only if you need access to the Page object in the callback that handles the request.

     For more information and important notes see [Receiving Page objects in callbacks](#receiving-page-objects-in-callbacks).